ghga-de/milestones-docs/51-ethiopian-wolf/technical_specification.md

 - How to manage the life cycle of individual services?
 Specifically regarding versioning and releases.
-    - We can start by evaluating whether a simple setup in which all services are versioned and releases together is sufficient.
+    - We can start by evaluating whether a simple setup in which all services are versioned and released together is sufficient.
 - How to manage dependencies for individual services?
     - One pyproject.toml and lock file per service?
     - One global lock file for keeping dependencies shared between services in sync?